At The Venetian Resort, we are “all in” with our efforts. Our sustainability program has made us a leader in sustainability and eco-friendly travel.

-In honor of the 50th anniversary of Earth Day, below are five quick tips to help protect Planet Earth, even while indoors:
+In honor of Earth Day, below are five quick tips to help protect Planet Earth, even while indoors:

 01 Flip the Switch

 Experts say that energy conservation is one of the most important things you can do to reduce your carbon footprint.
 It is often estimated that lighting accounts for about 12% of a typical residential utility bill.
 While you are spending more time at home, pay attention to what is left “on” around you.
 When you leave a room, flip the switch and turn off the power.
 Also, with more late-night TV binges, it’s easier to fall asleep with the TV on.
 Current EnergyStar models are pretty efficient, but older TVs can consume as much as 400 watts.
 Every little bit counts.

 Cooking more at home?
 Get into a habit of using food before it spoils and repurposing leftovers for additional meals.
 Food waste is a big topic at The Venetian Resort.
 In fact, we were challenged by the EPA to reduce our food waste by 50% over the next decade, a goal we are well on our way to achieving.
 In the United States, food waste is estimated at between 30-40% of the food supply.
 This isn’t just a big waste of money, but the need for food around the world is staggering.
 In addition, wasted food adds to the amount of CO2 being created in landfills.

 Even devout meat eaters enjoy an occasional vegetarian meal or “meat-free Monday.”
 Scientists say that cutting down on red meat – even if it’s just two or three days a week – can have a significant impact on reducing your carbon footprint.

 04 Recycle Away